jpz455/1259-Final-Project/README.md

 ### :magnet: Coaxial Cable Design Model :magnet:

 ##### <ins>Authors:</ins>
-Jill Zitcovich, Josh Brositz, Anthony Spadafore, and Sean Van Allen
+Jill Zitcovich, Josh Brositz, Anthony Spadafore, and Sean Van Alen

 ## Description:
 The purpose of this design tool is to take inputs from the user (geometric radii, material permittivity, material conductivity, operating frequency and more)